Nurse Burnout is a problem, and it affects nurses throughout the country.

 Many employers especially if you work for a big health system offer employee benefits to help combat Healthcare burnout.

-Call human resource and see what’s available to you.
+Call human resources and see what’s available to you.

 Seeking out professional counseling and support groups are good alternatives.
 Especially if your employer doesn’t offer employee assistance.